-If you’re visiting Alaverdi as a day trip, it can be more economical to join an organized tour departing Yerevan.
+If you’re visiting Alaverdi as a day trip, joining an organized tour departing Yerevan can be more economical.
 Expect to pay around 12,000 AMD (25 USD) for a place on a full-day tour.
 Like all monasteries in Armenia, those in Debed Canyon are free to visit.

 by Aram Vardanyan from meganstarr

 Located 18 kilometers away from Yerevan in the Kotyk region is Arzni village.
 The village is known for being a resort area that has water and nature known for its healing properties.
 Arzni was founded by Assyrian Christians in the 19th century.